SebastianObi/LXMF-Tools/lxmf_bridge_matrix/README.md

 ### Features
 - Optimized for compatibility with the distributon group
-- Compatible with all LXMF applications (NomadNet, Sideband, ...)
+- Compatible with all LXMF applications (Communicator, NomadNet, Sideband, ...)
 - Compatible with all Matrix rooms
 - Configurable routing table to connect more than one room/group